check-spelling/securedrop-docs/docs/firewall_pfsense.rst

 ~~~~~~~~~~~~

 #.
 If you're setting up a brand new (or recently factory reset) router,
-   logging in to the pfSense WebGUI will automatically start the Setup
+   logging into the pfSense WebGUI will automatically start the Setup
    Wizard.
 Click **Next**, then **Next** again.
 Don't sign up for a pfSense Gold
    subscription (unless you want to).